 Charles, who suffered from anxiety and depression and ultimately addiction had been from detox to rehab to a sober house.
 After rehab he looked great.
 I call this “Saturday Charles.”
 He then went to the sober house but relapsed the next morning by walking downtown and buying heroin.
-We can only imagine he got money from his room on the way to the sober house.
+We can only imagine he got money from his room at home on the way to the recovery house.
 The policy at the sober house was that if you went to detox for three days, you could then come back.
 But once Charles checked in at detox, he saw a friend and left.
 For two weeks we didn’t know where he was.
 Communication was spotty during that time.

-It’s Thursday June 4th and I am at a board retreat.
+It’s Thursday, June 4th and I am at a board retreat.
 I feel awful all day.
 I try to get involved to keep my mind off Charles where he might be–or is he close to asking for help.
 Nobody here knows how tortured and isolated I feel.

 What was that phone conversation yesterday about?
 Why can’t I figure it out?
 Should I leave and call him back?
 Is Randy right and he’s hitting rock bottom and we can go get him this weekend and take him back to detox?
 I want to believe that.
 But it doesn’t feel right.
 I’m uncomfortable even itchy.
 I leave after the retreat but early.

 As I get in my car, I call Charles.
 It’s 4 pm.
 No answer.
 This is not unusual.
 But this time, I feel like I want to throw up.
 I stare at the phone in shock.
 Something is not right and my mouth goes dry and panic seizes my heart and my senses.

 I calm myself.
 I have to go home and take the dog out.
 Randy is out of town and likely to be home late.
 I don’t know who to call or what to do.
 I am confused, lonely and teary.
 And panicked.
 Something isn’t right.